A constitutive framework for distortional-mode-dependent failure in soft materials: Tension-compression asymmetry and beyond: Summary and Conclusion

 \section{Summary and Conclusion}

 Soft materials such as elastomers, hydrogels, and biological tissues exhibit pronounced TCA in their damage and failure responses—an aspect inadequately captured by most existing hyperelastic softening formulations.
 Motivated by this limitation, the present work introduces a generalized constitutive framework that extends Volokh’s energy-limiting theory to explicitly incorporate TCA through a physically motivated, distortion–mode–dependent softening formulation.
 The proposed model exploits the physical interpretability of the invariants of the logarithmic (Hencky) strain tensor—particularly the Lode invariants \((K_2, K_3)\)~\cite{prasad2020analysis, kulwant2023semi, chen2012general, criscione2000invariant}—to decompose the failure energy into distinct tensile and compressive branches.
 This bifurcation establishes an analytically driven switching criterion that allows independent control of distortion-mode–sensitive softening, thereby improving model generality and predictive capability across different loading modes while maintaining thermodynamic consistency.
-Notably, the use of alternative, non-orthogonal invariant measures would preclude such a bi-failure construction, as deriving a mathematically consistent expression for mode-dependent energy saturation becomes intractable without the Lode-invariant framework.
+While a mode-dependent energy-limiting formulation may also be possible within classical principal-invariant-based \((I_1,I_2)\) or principal-stretch-based \((\lambda_i)\) descriptions, the Lode invariants of the logarithmic strain, \((K_2,K_3)\), offer a particularly convenient representation for the present bi-failure framework.
+Specifically, \(K_2\) quantifies the magnitude of distortional deformation, whereas \(K_3\) identifies the associated distortion mode.
+This separation provides a straightforward interpretation of mode dependence and enables a bounded, physically interpretable interpolation between tensile and compressive failure branches governed by the mode variable \(K_3\).
+In contrast, classical \((I_1,I_2)\)-based descriptions generally entangle deformation magnitude and mode \cite{chen2012general, criscione2000invariant}.